nips2017creativity/nips2017creativity.github.io/index.md

 We will host an online gallery of accepted art submissions on the workshop website.
 While we will do our best to show a number of art pieces at the workshop itself, we will most likely not have access to adequate equipment and space to support a substantial exhibit.
 We may invite creators of accepted artwork to participate in the form of a short talk, panel, and/or demo.

-Artists submitting work are strongly encouraged though not required to attend in person.
+Artists submitting work are encouraged though not required to attend in person.

 ## Contact